Cyberneom/neom_media_player/README.md

-# neom_freebooks
+# neom_media_player
-EPUB Reader for Public Domain Books
+Mediaplayer for functionalities like playing audio, video, and youtube videos.